 Are you a researcher or clinician working in a low or middle-income country*, who would like funding to expand your expertise and build partnerships with other countries?

 Applications for MSIF’s prestigious McDonald Fellowships and Du Pré Grants for research into MS are now open.

 The MSIF McDonald Fellowships, supported by European Committee for Treatment and Research in MS (ECTRIMS) and The Fondation pour l’Aide à la Recherche sur la Sclérose En Plaques (ARSEP).
-The fellowship enables young researchers from low and middle-income countries* to work in a research institution outside their own country, with a view to return and establish a programme of MS research with their newly acquired skills.
+The fellowship enables young researchers from low and middle-income countries* to work in a research institution outside their own country (or within country – see info page for more details), with a view to return and establish a programme of MS research with their newly acquired skills.

 The fellowship consists of a two-year grant of £30,000 GBP per year, to cover travel and living costs, and an additional contribution of £2,000 GBP per year to the host institution.

 The Du Pré Grants fund short visits by researchers and clinicians from low and middle-income countries to established MS research centres outside their own country or within their country of origin (see info page for full changes to eligibility).

 Visits generally last between two and six months.
 Each grant is up to a maximum of £6,000 GBP.
 The funds are intended to go towards travel and living costs, or to supplement an existing grant to extend a visit.